danieljsj/fighter-jet-wars/NEW PARADIGM.md

 ## Capabilities for down the road

 	PHYSICS:
-		theoretically it might be cool if I kept the physics working so that things
+		theoretically it might be cool if I kept the physics working so that things could simulate with a fixed function rather than tick-by-tick; but I think tick-by-tick will be fine; as mentioned it's easy to re-sim.
+ESPECIALLY if the browser isn't having to think for the AIs EXCEPT for the most basic AIs.

 	ZONING:
 		when entering a zone, you're sent a snapshot, and you start streaming entrances.